python/mypy/README.md

     $ sudo python3 setup.py install

-This installs the 'mypy' script and dependencies to system-dependent locations.
+This installs the 'mypy' script and dependencies, including the 'typing' module, to system-dependent locations.
 Sometimes the script directory will not be in PATH, and you have to add the target directory to PATH manually or create a symbolic link to the script.
 In particular, on Mac OS X, the script may be installed under /Library/Frameworks:

     /Library/Frameworks/Python.framework/Versions/<version>/bin

-Now, on a Unix-like system, you can type check and run programs:
+Now, on a Unix-like system, you can type check a program like this:

     $ mypy PROGRAM

 In Windows, the script is generally installed in
 \PythonNN\Scripts.
-So, type check and run a program like this (replace
+So, type check a program like this (replace
 \Python33 with your Python installation path):

     C:\>\Python33\python \Python33\Scripts\mypy PROGRAM

-Mypy programs are valid Python programs, so you can use the Python interpreter to run them without type checking:
+You can always use a Python interpreter to run your statically typed programs, even if they have type errors:

     $ python3 PROGRAM